oriolgual/sinatra_mdb/README.md

     $ heroku create
     $ git push heroku master

 Then just visit the URL printed by `heroku create` or just run `heroku open`.
+You can visit an example of this application [here](https://whispering-scrubland-9741.herokuapp.com/)